GJDuck/e9patch/doc/e9patch-programming-guide.md

 The above code uses two user-defined macros, namely `"$asmStr"` and `"$asmStrLen"`.
-The values of these macros depend on the matching instruction, so will be instantiated by meta data defined by the "patch" message (see below).
+The values of these macros depend on the matching instruction, so will be instantiated by metadata defined by the "patch" message (see below).

 ---
 ### <a id="reserve-message">2.3 Reserve Message</a>